rrrlw/TDAstats/JOSS-paper/paper.md

 # Acknowledgments

-We thank Francesca Buffa, Ph.D. and Chad Topaz, Ph.D. for their advice.
+We thank Francesca Buffa, Ph.D. for introducing us to Ripser; Chad Topaz, Ph.D. for assistance as we started studying topological data analysis; J. Cory Brunson, Ph.D. and Jessica Scarborough, M.S. for insightful feedback.

 # References